Print

 Scale

-• 1 1/4 cups short grain brown rice, rinsed
+• 1 1/4 cups short grain brown rice

 • 1 teaspoon toasted sesame oil

-• 2 tablespoons neutral oil, like avocado, refined coconut, or organic canola oil
+• 2 tablespoons neutral oil, like avocado or refined coconut

 • Sriracha or another hot sauce, to taste